d3rp/clima/README.md

             # using configuration
             print(c.a)

+## Long description

-In other words, use this to wrap your scripts as command line commands without fussing about and maintaining argument parsing and duplicating comments for help or remembering what the arguments were and did while still having the typical use experience of a cli program (e.g. --help, subcommands, ...).
+In other words, use this to wrap your scripts as command line commands without resorting to bash or maintaining argument parsing in python.
+There shouldn't be a need of duplicating comments for `--help` to remember what the arguments were and did.
+This decorator magic offers the typical use experience of a cli program (e.g. argument parsing and validation, --help, subcommands, ...).

-This implementation is focused on a premise that for a simple script you have a global configuration which would be used through out the user code i.e. a context for the program.
-That configuration is populated with given arguments falling back on defaults in the code and some further complimentary options.
+The implementation is focused on a premise that for a simple script there's usually a script wide global configuration which would be used through out the user code i.e. a context for the program that is refered to in different parts of the code.
+That configuration is populated with given arguments falling back on defaults in the code and some further complimentary options and then made accessible via a simple global `c` variable around the code base with very little additional effort.
+With a small adjustment this can made to autocomplete in IDEs.
+This helps when the schema of the configuration grows larger.

+## Examples and platforms

 Should work for linux, macos and windows.

+More examples in the examples directory with printouts of the defined subcommands and helps.

 ## Installing